 Florence’s Cathedral is dedicated to the Virgin of the Flowers.
 The original Cathedral on this site, Santa Reparata was built in the 4th-century.
 Built on the same site the current building replaced the crumbling, ancient structure.
 It was initially designed in 1296 by Arnolfo di Cambio.
 The outstanding feature is the huge dome based on the designs of Filippo Brunelleschi.

 The façade was started on September 8, 1296, and is made of bands of green, white, and red marble.
-The original facade was never finished properly and was replaced by an entirely new one in 1887.
+This was facade was never finished properly and was replaced by an entirely new one in 1887.
 The style of this is in keeping with the rest of the building.

 The Duomo is massive, 502 ft long, 295 ft wide and 295 ft high.
-It was the largest church in the world when it was originally built.
-The completion of St Peters Basilica in Vatican City in 1615 robbed it of that honour.
+When it was originally built it was the largest church in the world.
+St Peters Basilica in Vatican City in 1615 robbed it of that honour.

 Building the dome was at the time a very ambitious engineering and architectural feat.
 Construction had been brought to a halt for a while because it was thought that building the large cupola would not be possible without the use of flying buttresses.
 However, Brunelleschi had a deep understanding of physics and geometry and solved this problem.

 Brunelleschi’s controversial and innovative plans involved an inner and an outer shell held together with a ring and rib system.
 Additionally, he used a herringbone pattern to keep the bricks of the dome from falling to the ground.
-These techniques are used all the time now but were quite revolutionary at the time when it was built.
+These techniques are used all the time now.
+At the time though this was quite revolutionary.
 In total, about 4 million bricks were used in its construction.

 Work on the dome began in 1420.
 It wasn’t completely finished until after Brunelleschi’s death in 1446.
 A copper sphere and cross containing holy relics, designed by Andrea del Verrocchio were added in 1466.
 A vast fresco of The Last Judgment was painted on the inner shell of the dome between 1572 and 1579.
 This work was started by Giorgio Vasari and finished by Federico Zuccari.